yinwang0/pysonar2/README.md

-Because of its extremely high code quality, very little maintenance time and cost is needed, and because of the extremely short development time, I don't get paid much for developing it, and thus must do some other work to buy my bread.
+Because of its extremely high code quality, very little maintenance time and cost is needed, and because of the extremely short development time, I don't get paid much for developing it, and thus must do some other (often less interesting) work to buy my bread.
 This is sad.
 So your donations are graciously appreciated.

 Click here to donate via <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F7KQH572KG8US&lc=US&item_number=blog&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted">Paypal</a>.